qsnake/gpaw/doc/exercises/diffusion/diffusion.rst

 * :ase:`Constraint <tutorials/constraints/diffusion.html>`

-the energy barrier for diffusion of a gold atom on an Al(100) surface was calculated using a semi-emperical EMT potential.
+the energy barrier for diffusion of a gold atom on an Al(100) surface was calculated using a semi-empirical EMT potential.
 In this exercise, we will try to use DFT and GPAW.

 * Run the scripts form one of the two tutorials above to get good